 In the mid 1800s, light-colored peppered moths were common in London, England.
 The moths were a perfect match for the light-colored trees on which they lived.
 Once in a while, a change in a moth's genes caused a dark moth to be born.
 When the dark moth rested on a light tree, it was easily seen.
 A bird quickly ate it.
-The few dark moths that were born did not live long enough to reproduce.
-They could not pass the dark genes to offspring.
-So almost all of the peppered moths were light.
+The few dark moths that were born did not live long enough to reproduce; they could not pass the dark genes to their offspring.
+So, almost all of the peppered moths were light-colored.

 Then many factories were built in London.
 As soot from the factories filled the air, the tree trunks turned dark.
 The light moths became the ones easily seen and eaten.
 They became the ones that did not live long enough to reproduce.
-The few dark moths were now protected.
+When dark moths appeared, their color now helped protect them.
 They survived, reproduced, and passed their dark genes to their offspring.
-More and more dark moths - and fewer and fewer light ones - were born.
+More and more dark moths (and fewer and fewer light ones) survived and reproduced.